 Here are 8 easy to implement cost saving tips (most have the added benefit of reducing your carbon footprint too):

 - Lower the temperature.
 As you can see above, the test identifying the cost to run an old electric fireplace shows that it can cost half the price to run an electric fireplace at a low temperature setting compared to a high temperature setting.
-Most electric fireplaces have multiple heat settings, so if it’s comfortable, consider lowering your heat setting to reduce your running costs.
+Most electric fireplaces have multiple heat settings, so if it’s comfortable, consider lowering your heat setting to reduce your running costs;

 - Use the thermostat (if available).
 To help control room temperature and reduce electricity wastage, use a thermostat.
 Many modern electric fireplaces come with a built-in thermostat.
-If it’s available, try it out.
+If it’s available, try it out;

 - Use a ceiling fan / add circulation.
 Running a ceiling fan in a clockwise direction, along with running an electric fireplace, helps move warm air throughout a room.
 Increasing heat circulation helps make electric fireplaces more effective, and as a result, more efficient at heating a room.
-In case you’re wondering, fans don’t use much electricity – see fan wattage and running costs, here.
+In case you’re wondering, fans don’t use much electricity – see fan wattage and running costs, here;

 - Turn off or dim the lights / flame.
 This can be effective at reducing your running costs, particularly for older electric fireplaces.
 Modern electric fireplaces use LEDs for their lights / flame, which are efficient.
 But they still consume electricity.
-Consider turning down the brightness of your electric fireplace – this an increasingly common feature in modern electric fireplaces.
+Consider turning down the brightness of your electric fireplace – this an increasingly common feature in modern electric fireplaces;

 - Seal drafts.
 You can save 15% on heating / cooling by sealing drafts and insulating your home, according to The Environmental Protection Agency.
 Consider investing in window and door draft excluder products, so you can reduce your electric fireplace usage and/or heat setting.
-You will likely save more money in the long term.
+You will likely save more money in the long term;

 - Consider upgrading to a more efficient model.
 See the most efficient electric fireplaces, here.
 Modern electric fireplaces are more efficient compared to older models.
 They also have many features that can give you more control of your appliance.
-More control means that you can reduce electricity wastage and, therefore, reduce your electricity bills.
+More control means that you can reduce electricity wastage and, therefore, reduce your electricity bills;

 - Use it less.
 This is clearly the most effective way to reduce your running costs.
 Be sure to turn your electric fireplace off when you leave the room and consider adding an extra layer of clothes to help reduce usage and your running costs.
-If you have no interest in changing your behavior to reduce running costs, this next tip will be useful.
+If you have no interest in changing your behavior to reduce running costs, this next tip will be useful; and

 - Switch electricity provider.
 Utility providers often offer considerable discounts to entice new customers.
 Consider shopping around for a better deal.
 This will not just reduce the running cost of your electric fireplace, but it’ll reduce the cost of running all of your appliances.